Learned Optimizers for Analytic Continuation: Method

 where $\tau$ is the imaginary time.
 For a fermionic Green's function, the kernel $K(\tau,\omega)$ takes the form,

 where $\beta$ is the inverse temperature.
 For analytic continuation, we first discretize Eq.~\eqref{Eq:Analytical-Problem} and get the linear inverse problem (in matrix form):

 where $i=1,\dots,N_\tau$ and $j=1,\dots,N_\omega$ mark the discrete points in imaginary time and real frequency, respectively, $g$ is the vectorized Green's function, $a$ is the vectorized spectral function, and $K(.,.)$ is a matrix of the Fermi kernel.
-The problem can then be solved using the Bayesian inference.

-\paragraph{Maximum entropy and sparsity-based methods.} The posterior distribution of the spectral function $a$ satisfies the Bayes' theorem,
+The above problem can be solved using the Bayesian inference.
+The posterior distribution of the spectral function $a$ satisfies the Bayes' theorem,

-from which $a$ can be derived by maximum likelihood.
-The denominator $P(g)$ is independent of $a$ and can be omitted in optimization.
-The maximum entropy and sparsity-based methods are two special forms of its implementation with different choices of $P(g|a)$ and $P(a)$.